 #1 High ROI with low risk

-It’s all about maximizing the value that you will get back as soon as possible on a minimal risk.
+It’s all about maximizing the value that you will get back as soon as possible at minimal risk.
 This means that it’s better to find out what exactly customers desire before giving them the polished and finished product.

 So, before building 10 features of your new amazing product, ask your customer first about their opinion (do a customer development), because they maybe need only 1 or 2 from those features to solve their problem and you don’t need to build the other 8.
 By not building the not needed feature you save time and money.